 With the advent of digitization, the banking sector is handling and managing enormous amounts of data and transaction information.
 Data mining applications in banking can easily be the appropriate solution with its capability of identifying patterns, casualties, market risks, and other correlations that are crucial for managers to be aware of.
 Despite the volumes of data, results can be generated almost instantly for the managers to make sense of without much effort.

-Bank officials and employees will find the use of all the information to improve and optimize segmentation, targeting, acquisition, management, and retainment of profitable customers.
+Bank officials and employees will find the use of all the information to improve and optimize segmentation, targeting, management, retainment, and data acquisition of profitable customers.
 Data mining can also help banks quickly determine potential defaulters and accordingly make decisions for the issuance of credit cards, loans, etc.

 Data Mining Applications in Customer Segmentation